30 Best Dim Sum Places In Singapore From $1.50 | Eatbook.sg

 30. Taste Paradise

 Those looking for a dim sum restaurant in Singapore for special occasions or a more upscale yum cha experience ought to book a table at Taste Paradise.
-The Paradise Group restaurant is known for their extensive menu of dim sum delights, from classics such as the Steamed Honey Pork Bons ($8.80++) to indulgent treats like the Steamed Prawn Dumpling with Abalone ($18.80++).
-If you must have roast duck or roast meats with your dim sum, then you have to get their BBQ Combo platters, priced from $40++.
-Each lets you mix and match between Taste Paradise’s signature roast meats, from duck to soya sauce chicken, char siew to siew yoke.
+The Paradise Group restaurant is known for their extensive menu of dim sum delights, from classics such as the Steamed Honey Pork Buns ($9.30++ for three) to indulgent treats like the Steamed Prawn Dumpling with Abalone ($18.80++ for three).
+Pair their signature roast meats with dim sum by getting the BBQ Combo platters, priced from $40++.
+Each platter lets you mix and match between Taste Paradise’s signature roast meats, from duck to soya sauce chicken, char siew to siew yoke.

 Address: 2 Orchard Turn, #04-07, ION Orchard, Singapore 238801